 The problem is this: It all about probabilities.
 My younger self couldn’t imagine participating in WWII atrocities because everything about that time, including its brutality, was foreign to me.
 It’s not that I was some paragon of virtual; it’s that I had never experienced the trigger events that would incline me to that kind of violence.
 No marauders ever invaded my family farm.
 No Gestapo officers kicked in the door to my suburban home.
 The chances of me — or most people — suddenly erupting in violence is low.

 That’s because our societies have found ways to break that cycle.

-That's why we have rule of law.
-That's why we authorize a small percentage of our population to be police officers or soldiers so we can give them focused support and oversight.
-That's why we have the concept of cruel and unusual punishment, because violence doesn't just beget violence -- it escalates.
+That’s why we have rule of law.
+It’s also why we authorize a small percentage of our population to be police officers or soldiers so we can give them focused support and oversight.
+That’s why we have the concept of cruel and unusual punishment, because violence doesn’t just beget violence — it escalates.

 Without the proper military or police training, Chisato has started down a road that’s really hard to exit.
 Capture from the Crunchyroll stream.

 Magical Girl Spec-Ops Asuka Episode 8 Shows That A Single Event Can Make the Difference

 If the point wasn’t clear, look at the contrast between Nozomi and Sayako.
 Nozomi went through a terrible experience, but Kurumi healed not only her body, but her mind as well.
 Nozomi remains optimistic and innocent, and she’s the ultimate counter example to Giess.
 Even Sayako, who had only a brief exposure to violence, exhibits some relatively mild symptoms of PTSD.
 A single exposure radically altered her life — that’s how little we can afford to let that stuff spread.